MA Median Single-Family Home Price Reaches $610,000 in June

 Year-to-date, there have been 9,516 condo sales, an 11 percent decrease from the first five months of 2021 with a median sale price of $482,500, a 7.2 percent increase on the same basis.

-MA Median Single-Family Home & Condo Prices Reach Record Highs in April Median condo price surpasses $500,000 for first time since record keeping began.
+MA Median Single-Family Home & Condo Prices Reach Record Highs in April Median condo price surpasses $500,000 for the first time since record-keeping began.

 Single-Family Homes